 After that, you will see a confirmation message on the screen, and your market order will be executed.

-Depending on the situation, there are four main advantages to using a market order:
+Depending on the situation, there are three main advantages to using a market order:

 2. You can purchase or sell the full quantity you want of an asset.
 If you need to close all your positions or open one as soon as possible, a market order can almost always guarantee you'll be able to.

 3. You can trade immediately.
 You might have time pressure to execute a trade, such as just before closing hours.
-You can be sure your market order will almost always be the quickest way to do this or just as quick as a limit order.
+You can be sure your market order will almost always be the quickest way to do this.

 Although a market order has strength mainly in its speed, it does suffer a lot in the control you have.
 Its main disadvantages come from the fact that: